@some_function (1)

 |

-function is rare, if you need to use it, please also refer to these built-in member lists.
+The relative_position function is provided for use with the built-in member lists of Fiscal Year and Relative Period.
+Use cases for the relative_position function are assumed to be rare, but if you need to use it, refer also to these built-in member lists.

 @relative_position |